Milad7m/Android/README.md

 # Android-
-Great Milad Android Apps &amp; Projects
+This Repository Is Devoted To My Tasteful Android Applications & Projects